MercurialJD/Elevator/README.md

 # README

-This is the first trash version of elevator.
+This is the first TRASH version of elevator.

 Ball ball dalaos help me out!!!